awsdocs/amazon-ecs-developer-guide/doc_source/appmesh-getting-started.md

 ## Prerequisites<a name="prerequisites"></a>

-App Mesh supports microservice applications that are registered with a service discovery mechanism, such as DNS\.
-To use this getting started guide, we recommend that you have three existing services that are registered for service discovery\.
+App Mesh supports Linux services that are registered with DNS, AWS Cloud Map, or both\.
+To use this getting started guide, we recommend that you have three existing services that are registered with DNS\.
 You can create a service mesh and its resources even if the services don't exist, but you can't use the mesh until you have deployed actual services\.

 For more information about service discovery on Amazon ECS, see [Service Discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html)\.
 To create an Amazon ECS service with service discovery, see [Tutorial: Creating a Service Using Service Discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-service-discovery.html)\.

 The remaining steps assume that the actual services are named `serviceA`, `serviceB`, and `serviceBv2` and that all services are discoverable through a namespace named `apps.local`\.

-You can use the AWS Management Console or the AWS CLI version 1\.16\.266 or higher to complete the following steps\.
-Use the `aws --version` command to check your installed AWS CLI version\.
-If you don't have version 1\.16\.266 or higher installed, you must [install or update the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.

 ## Step 1: Create a Mesh and Virtual Service<a name="create-mesh-and-virtual-service"></a>